sergiocastrovale/discodomeuprimo/README.md

+# This project has been abandoned in favor of https://github.com/sergiocastrovale/dmp (Nuxt 3, Firestore, Typescript).

 # About

 Source code for https://discodomeuprimo.lol, a comprehensive and heavily biased list of music artists and bands worth knowing about.